gon-martinam/movie-recommendation/README.md

 # Movie recommendation system

-“I don’t want a full report, just give me a summary of the results”.
-I have often found myself in this situation – both in college as well as my professional life.
-We prepare a comprehensive report and the teacher/supervisor only has time to read the summary.
+"I've already finished watching my favourite movie....
+Now what?

-Sounds familiar?
-Well, I decided to do something about it.
-Manually converting the report to a summarized version is too time taking, right?
-Could I lean on Natural Language Processing (NLP) techniques to help me out?
+I have often found myself in this situation....
+I'm sure you have too, and how annoying it is to find something that will interest me!
+We don't always have as much time as we'd like, so it's always good to watch content that matches what we like.

-This is where the awesome concept of Text Summarization using Deep Learning really helped me out.
-It solves the one issue which kept bothering me before – now our model can understand the context of the entire text.
-It’s a dream come true for all of us who need to come up with a quick summary of a document!
+That's why I decided to create a film recommender, so that I don't have to waste time searching manually and still choose something I don't really like!

 ## Project description
-✏️ - Thanks to an LSTM recurrent neural network, it is possible to summarise Amazon product reviews in two or three words, while maintaining the overall meaning of the unabridged text.
+✏️ - Thanks to a Tf-idf matrix and other techniques it is possible to obtain the similarity between a given movie and the rest of movies.

 🛠 - Jupyter Notebooks have been used because of their ease of use and convenience for exploratory data analysis, along with the Python language.

-🚩 - The main challenge was to understand how recurrent neural networks, in particular LSTM networks, work.
-In addition, it was necessary to review concepts related to NLP.
+🚩 - The main challenge was to understand how to find the similarity between a given movie and the rest of the movies, because not all the movies well rated may be of my interest (e.g. Toy Story is very well rated.
+However, that doesn't mean I'd be interested in it, but that it's a very beloved movie by everyone).

 ## How to use the project
 There is no executable.
-The notebook with the text summarizer and the attention layer needed for the project can be found in the "src" folder.
+The notebook with the movie recommender system can be found in the "src" folder.

 ## Future lines of research
 - [ ] Improving the recommendations by modifying some of the parameters.